nealfennimore/vscode-arduino-cli-starter/README.md

 # VSCode Arduino CLI Starter

-Started project for using [arduino-cli](https://github.com/arduino/arduino-cli) with visual studio code.
+Starter project for using [arduino-cli](https://github.com/arduino/arduino-cli) with visual studio code.

-Based on configuration by [Sparkfun](https://learn.sparkfun.com/tutorials/efficient-arduino-programming-with-arduino-cli-and-visual-studio-code/all).
+Based on the configuration by [Sparkfun](https://learn.sparkfun.com/tutorials/efficient-arduino-programming-with-arduino-cli-and-visual-studio-code/all).

 ## Installation